ffund/ml-notebooks/notebooks/1-print-colab.md

 ::: {.cell .markdown}

+To submit homework assignments, you will need to generate PDF versions of your completed Colab notebooks.

-Printing from Colab seems easy - there's a File > Print option in the menu!
+Printing to a PDF from Colab seems easy - there's a File > Print option in the menu!
 However, the built-in print option won't always work well for us, because if a plot or other output happens to come out near a page break, it can get cut off.

 For example, try running the following cell, which creates a large plot: